Lorenzo-Benfatto/Metodi-Numerici/Ising/Run Definitiva/README.md

 \\
 One needs to (in order):
 \\
-modify simulatore.h for the different lattice measures
+modify simulatore_boot.h for the different lattice measures
 \\
 simulatore_boot.c (it needs beta.txt and init.txt)
 \\